133rd Ave NE Grid Road Extension & Roundabout

 Unlocking the Eastrail Corridor

-This roundabout and tunnel project is the first phase of Woodinville’s broader Eastrail Corridor initiative—a 1.7-mile multi-use trail and linear park connecting Woodinville to the regional Eastrail system.
-When complete, the corridor will:
+The roundabout and tunnel project is the first phase of Woodinville’s broader Eastrail Corridor initiative, a 1.7-mile multi-use trail connecting Woodinville to the regional Eastrail system.
+This roundabout project resolves a critical access and infrastructure challenge, unlocking the corridor and enabling future phases of the Eastrail vision.

-• Construction Update 12/15/25
+• Construction Updates 2026

-Share Construction Update 12/15/25 on Facebook Share Construction Update 12/15/25 on Twitter Share Construction Update 12/15/25 on Linkedin Email Construction Update 12/15/25 link
+Share Construction Updates 2026 on Facebook Share Construction Updates 2026 on Twitter Share Construction Updates 2026 on Linkedin Email Construction Updates 2026 link

 Construction activities will pause for the winter beginning December 22 and are scheduled to resume on February 23, 2026, when winter weather conditions improve.
 The project remains on schedule for completion summer 2026.